Connor Wong Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Orioles pitching staff ranks 16th in MLB.
+- The Orioles have the seventh-ranked team ERA among all league pitching staffs (3.93).

-- The Orioles have the eighth-ranked team ERA across all MLB pitching staffs (3.96).
+- Orioles pitchers combine to allow 176 home runs (1.1 per game), the sixth-fewest in the league.

-- Orioles pitchers combine to give up 176 home runs (1.1 per game), the seventh-fewest in the league.
+- In his most recent appearance on Saturday against the Cleveland Guardians, the lefty went 7 1/3 innings, allowing one earned run while surrendering one hit.

-- The righty's most recent time out was on Friday against the Cleveland Guardians, when he went 3 1/3 innings, surrendering three earned runs while allowing seven hits.
+- In three games this season, the 30-year-old has a 2.60 ERA and 3.1 strikeouts per nine innings, while allowing a batting average of .150 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.